Fannie Emanuel

 Dr. Fannie Hagen Emanuel (July 31, 1871 – March 31, 1934) was an American medical doctor and civic leader active in Chicago over the early decades of the twentieth century.
 In 1908 she founded the Emanuel Settlement House in Chicago.

-Biography
+Early life

-Fannie Hagan was born and raised in Cincinnati, Ohio, where she graduated with high marks from Old Gains High School.
-She later moved to Chicago, Illinois, and married, on February 28, 1888, at Bethel Church, William Emanuel, proprietor of the Professor William Emanuel Scientific Chiropody Company.
+Fannie Hagan was born and raised in Cincinnati, Ohio, where she graduated with high marks from Gaines High School.
+She lived in New York City for a short time before moving to Chicago, Illinois where she marryied William Emanuel on February 28, 1888 at Bethel Church. proprietor of the Professor William Emanuel Scientific Chiropody Company (Chiropody].
 Her husband was born in Macon, Georgia, on December 1, 1862, and had relocated to Chicago from New York in 1887.

+Career

 After they married, Emanuel assisted her husband by serving as the firm's treasurer.
 The Emanuel chiropody clinic remained opened in the Chicago Loop for over thirty-five years.